unit9/django-data-sync/README.md

 ## DISCLAIMER

 There are no rigorous tests, yet.
-I haven't got the chance explored how it behaves with complex relationships.
+I haven't got the chance to explore how it behaves with complex relationships.
 So far, it has been used in two production grade projects where the models are not too complex